AndurilCode/accordo/docs/configuration-refactoring-summary.md

 ## Conclusion

-The Configuration Service extraction has successfully transformed the dev-workflow-mcp project's configuration management from a scattered, error-prone system to a modern, type-safe, and maintainable architecture.
+The Configuration Service extraction has successfully transformed the accordo-mcp project's configuration management from a scattered, error-prone system to a modern, type-safe, and maintainable architecture.
 The refactoring achieved:

 - **100% backward compatibility** ensuring no disruption to existing functionality
 - **97% test success rate** demonstrating robust implementation